-Kayak fishing is one of New Zealand’s fastest growing water sports with more and more people taking it up every day.
+Kayak fishing is one of New Zealand’s fastest growing water sports with more and more people taking it up every day, and more and more offerings in the market.
 There are many factors to consider when setting out to buy your first fishing kayak.
-Jason Walker gives some pointers to help you find one that will suit you best.
+Here’s a few of the key ones to get you started.

 The single most important piece of equipment you need to take up kayak fishing is of course the kayak.
 Your kayak selection will be based on many factors including; where you plan to fish, the type of fishing you intend on doing, who is using the kayak, and your budget.
 All of these factors will give a weighting to the selection of kayak models you have to choose from.

 Where you plan to fish will have quite an influence; not only the type of kayak but also the features on the kayak that you may require.
-For example if you plan on only fishing from your kayak in the relatively calm Hauraki Gulf, you will not be looking for the same features as someone who is fishing from the surf- ridden west coast where you will need lots of safe and secure storage for your rods and tackle and a kayak that will ride up and over the waves.
+For example, if you plan on only fishing from your kayak in the relatively calm east coast, you might not be looking for the same features as someone who is fishing from the surf- ridden west, where you will need lots of safe and secure storage for your rods and tackle and a kayak that will ride up and over the waves.

 Stability is also a factor that will be high up on your list if you intend on spending a lot of time fishing in rough water as will be speed if you intend on doing lots of medium to long distance paddling.